HIV and Mental Health

 - Having suicidal thoughts

-What should I do if I need help for a mental health problem?
+What should people with HIV do if they need help for a mental health problem?

-Talk to your health care provider about how you are feeling.
-Tell them if you are having any problems with drugs or alcohol.
+People with HIV can talk to their health care provider about how they are feeling.
+They can also tell their health care providers if they are having any problems with drugs or alcohol.

-Your health care provider will consider whether any of your HIV medicines may be affecting your mental health.
-They can also help you find a mental health care provider, such as a psychiatrist or therapist.
+Health care providers will consider whether any HIV medicines may be affecting the person’s mental health.
+They can also help people with HIV find a mental health care provider, such as a psychiatrist or therapist.

-Here are additional ways to improve your mental health:
+Here are additional ways that people with HIV can improve their mental health:

 - Join a support group.